pixlie/dwata/README.md

 ## Can I compare chat from different models?

 Yes!
-In Dwata, you start a chat thread with an AI model.
+In dwata, you start a chat thread with an AI model.
 Then you can go into the thread and select to `compare` to any number of other models.

-Dwata will have a side by side view mode for this where your interactions are sent directly to all selected models in compare mode.
+dwata will have a side by side view mode for this where your interactions are sent directly to all selected models in compare mode.

-## Does Dwata send any of my private/business data to your company?
+## Does dwata send any of my private/business data to your company?

-No, Dwata does not send me, Sumit, or my company, any of your private data.
+No, dwata does not send me, Sumit, or my company, any of your private data.
 Your data will be sent to AI as per your choice in the chats.

-Dwata will send basic product usage analytics and error reports to our company servers if you choose to send these.
+dwata will send basic product usage analytics and error reports to our company servers if you choose to send these.
 You will be asked explicitly.

-## How will Dwata make money?
+## How will dwata make money?

 Private collaboration: the desktop app is and will remain free (both in source code and price).